scds/text-analysis-2/key.md

 ![](assets/img/tuple-view.png)

-When the console has processed your script, the plot will appear in the "Plots" tab within the same pane as the Variable Explorer.
 You can save the plot as a PNG file directly from the "Plots" tab in Spyder.
 Right click on the plot and select "Save plot as..." (`Ctrl` / `cmd` + `S`).

 ![](assets/img/spyder-plots.png)